libsev/libsev-doc/cpp/naming-conventions.md

 void setSize(size_t size);
 ```

+Keep in mind that a function that gets a value, while taking a parameter, may not qualify as a getter in all cases, as it is not a property, and thus should then not omit the `get` verb.

 # Booleans
 Boolean variable names and functions that calculate a boolean must not be verbs, but may be past tense verbes.
 This in order to avoid getters that sound like functions.
 Names must also not imply another variable type.
 Functions which merely return a boolean as success result do not apply to this rule.